 Be sure to not forget any of these essential items for your Key West Packing List

 One of the most popular and best island vacations you can take within the USA has to be Hawaii.

-This tropical location is a part of the 50 United States.
+This is one of the most known tropical places to visit without a passport, as it is part of the 50 United States.

 Hawaii is made up of over 100 islands, including eight major islands, several atolls, and many smaller islets.

 People normally visit Maui, Oahu, Big Island, and Kauai.

 Some people also visit Lanai and Molokai, which are a bit more off the beaten path.
 Hawaii extends over 1,500 miles in the Pacific Ocean.